Bodrum Travel Report 2025: Sights, Hotels & Insider Tips

 Those who experience Bodrum only as an all-inclusive destination are missing out on one of Turkey's best culinary playgrounds.
 The interplay of Turkish cuisine, Greek influences, and Mediterranean seafood is unique.
 My recommendations for the week:

-- Beynel Bitez — directly on Bitez Bay, terrace overlooking the water.
+- Beynel Bitez — right on Bitez Bay, terrace overlooking the water.
 Best fish menu of the week, reservations from ~€35.

 - Karnas Vineyard — Sunset dinner in the vineyard, menu from ~€50, reservation required.

-- Grandpa Beach Restaurant — Lunch on the beach, main course for €20, ideal for a catamaran stopover.
+- Opa Beach Restaurant — Lunch on the beach, main course for €20, ideal for a catamaran stopover.

-Outside the hotels: In Gümüşlük There are several restaurants on wooden jetties that serve freshly caught fish straight from the net.
-Prices are moderate (€20–30 per person), and the atmosphere is unrivaled.
+Outside the hotels: In Gümüşlük, there are several restaurants on wooden jetties serving freshly caught fish straight from the net.
+Moderately priced (€20–30 per person), the atmosphere is unrivaled.

 Drone spots in Bodrum